[Case Study Off Road México]

 I redesigned the form with three fields and visual confirmation.

-Friction: Carla highlighted that she values quick forms and immediate responses to avoid wasting time comparing providers.
+Friction: Carla emphasized that she values quick forms and immediate responses so that she doesn't waste time comparing providers.

-Validating each decision with evidence helped eliminate real frictions and build an experience that reflects professionalism, clarity, and trust — core pillars of Off Road México’s digital identity.
+Validating each decision with evidence allowed us to eliminate real friction and build an experience that reflects professionalism, clarity, and trust, the central pillars of Off Road Mexico's digital identity.

-⚙️ The final implementation in WordPress maintained design fidelity and allowed measuring the real impact of the redesign
+⚙️ The final implementation in WordPress maintained the fidelity of the design and allowed me to measure the real impact of the redesign.

-To bring the design into production, I adapted a WordPress template that balanced functionality, structure, and visual fidelity.
-Most of the elements were implemented exactly as planned in the wireframes and final prototype, ensuring a smooth transition between design and execution.
+To bring the design to production, I adapted the wireframe structure in WordPress to balance functionality, structure, and visual fidelity.
+Most elements could be replicated as planned in the wireframes and final prototype, ensuring a smooth transition between design and execution.

-The only adjustment made was in the navbar position within the hero.
-In the original template, the menu appeared at the bottom when loading the page, but it was configured so that when scrolling, it would automatically anchor to the top, maintaining consistency with the proposed design and improving navigation.
+The only adjustment made was to the position of the navigation bar within the hero section.
+In the original template, the menu appeared at the bottom when the page loaded, but it was configured so that when scrolling, it automatically pinned itself to the top, maintaining consistency with the proposed design and improving navigation.

-The entire site was installed and configured correctly, including the services, gallery, and contact form modules, ensuring optimal performance without depending on external developers.
+The entire site was successfully installed and configured, including the service modules, gallery, and contact form, ensuring stable performance without depending on external developers.

-Finally, Google Analytics and Microsoft Clarity were integrated to monitor user behavior and validate the impact of design decisions.
+Finally, Google Analytics and Microsoft Clarity were integrated to monitor user behavior and validate the impact of the decisions made.

-This allowed measuring the effectiveness of CTAs, time on page, and interaction points, ensuring that the redesign achieved measurable business results.
+This made it possible to measure the effectiveness of CTAs, time on page, and interaction points, ensuring that the redesign met real business objectives.

 [Results]

-📈 The results validated the proposal and revealed opportunities to optimize comprehension
+📈 The results validated the proposal and revealed opportunities to optimize the understanding.

-During the first three months after launch, an evaluation plan was implemented using Google Analytics and Microsoft Clarity to measure the real impact of the redesign.
+During the first three months after launch, an evaluation plan was implemented using Google Analytics and Microsoft Clarity to measure the actual impact of the redesign.

-The goal was to verify whether the new architecture and visual hierarchy helped users better understand the value proposition and find key information with less friction.
+The objective was to verify whether the new architecture and visual hierarchy helped users better understand the value proposition and find key information with less friction.

-The data revealed that users stayed an average of 52 seconds on the homepage, with a scroll depth of 45% and higher interaction within the Facilities and Services sections.
+The data revealed that users spend an average of 52 seconds on the home page, with a scroll depth of 45% and greater interaction in the Facilities and Services sections.

-These results confirmed that the new structure successfully directed attention toward the main service areas, but also showed that valuable information was concentrated too far down the page.
+These results confirmed that the new structure correctly directs attention to the main services, but also showed that valuable information was too concentrated at the end of the scroll.

-Based on these insights, improvement actions were defined, such as reorganizing key messages within the first 60% of the scroll and reinforcing mid and bottom CTAs to increase comprehension and contact readiness.
+Based on this, improvement actions were defined, such as reorganizing key messages in the first 60% of the scroll and reinforcing intermediate and final CTAs to increase understanding and willingness to contact.

-Overall, these findings demonstrated that the redesign achieved its goal of clarifying the value proposition while also establishing a solid analytical foundation to continue improving conversion and user experience.
+Together, these findings demonstrated that the redesign achieved its goal of clarifying the value proposition and also established a solid analytical basis for continuing to improve conversion and user experience.

 [Heat maps]